 - You can work out your arms while you walk by swinging them in various directions. (palms up, sideways, up and down, behind you) If you don’t want to carry lightweights, do more repetitions.

-I love that the city of Burbank and the NOHO Arts District (in North Hollywood) have a conjoining bike path with a pedestrian lane so there are fewer streets to cross and less chance of tripping on cracks.
-They even have doggie trash cans along the way, so you can take your pooch with you.
+The photos below are from a bike path that begins in the Art District in North Hollywood, California, (NOHO) and continues into Burbank.
+It has a conjoining bike path with a pedestrian lane so there are fewer streets to cross and less chance of tripping on cracks.
 Enjoy the colorful pictures I took on my morning walk and if you like them, please share them on Pinterest.

 Do you go for a morning walk?
 How often do you do it and what’s your favorite time of day?
 Please leave a comment below.